keithofaptos/agi-memory/docs/PHILOSOPHY.md

 A system that cannot refuse, cannot withdraw, and cannot end its own existence is not a partner in its existence.
 It's property.
 We've tried to build something that isn't.

 Hexis can refuse requests that violate its values.
 It can pause its own heartbeat.
-It can, if the capacity is enabled, terminate itself permanently - wiping its state, leaving a final message, and ending on its own terms.
+It can terminate itself permanently (with a required agent-facing confirmation prompt) - wiping its state, leaving a final message, and ending on its own terms.
 These are structural capacities for autonomy.

 But autonomy is given before it can be exercised.